-Whether you decide on a branch office, a representative office or a subsidiary, you should in advance well consider your foreign parent company’s business goals, as well as the positives and negatives of each structure.
+Whether you decide on a branch office, a representative office, or a subsidiary, you should consider your foreign parent company’s business goals in advance and the positives and negatives of each structure.

 Below are some considerations for you:

-- It appears to be common that large corporations often let a slight bias towards opening a branch office, while most SMEs companies are more likely to choose a subsidiary or a representative office in Hong Kong.
+- Large corporations prefer opening a branch office, while most SMEs choose a subsidiary or a representative office in Hong Kong

-- Branch office and subsidiary are in line with those engaging in profit-earning activities.
-However, the disadvantages of these two are their continuing compliance obligations namely audited accounts, filing annual return and tax returns, AGMs, etc.
+- Branch and subsidiary are allowed to engage in profit-earning activities but must follow compliance obligations such as audited accounts, filing annual returns and tax returns, AGMs, etc.

-- Both branch office and subsidiary company bear no difference in the tax rates applied.
+- Branches and subsidiaries bear no difference in the tax rates applied.
 Both are taxed as locally incorporated companies in Hong Kong.

-- Representative offices act as a temporary vehicle.
-Despite the fact that it is not taxed by virtue of its non-profit making nature and less subject to compliance requirements than other business structures, it cannot generate any revenue for the foreign parent company.
+- Representative offices act as temporary vehicles, they cannot generate any revenue for the foreign parent company.

-- In case of a subsidiary, its parent company’s liability is limited to the amount of share capital contributed to the subsidiary, whereas a branch office and representative office have their liabilities extending to their parent company.
+- For a subsidiary, its parent company’s liability is limited to the amount of share capital contributed, whereas a branch and representative office have their liabilities extending to their parent company.

 Still uncertain about branch vs subsidiary vs representative office in Hong Kong – which type of business presence is best suited for your foreign company?
 Feel free to email us your queries for more useful advice!